monitoxx/Identification-Viral-Polymerase/README.md

 #### *target_seq_2.fasta* the target sequence used, with range 600-700

-## DISCLOSURE: for this program to work correctly, there needs to be a 100% identity between the sequences to compare.
+## DISCLAIMER: for this program to work correctly, there needs to be a 100% identity between the sequences to compare.